 The following tables sets forth the ratios of earnings to combined fixed charges and preferred dividends for each of the periods indicated for each of our company and our operating partnership.
-For the purpose of computing the ratio of earnings to combined fixed charges and preferred dividends, earnings have been calculated by adding fixed charges to pre-tax income from continuing
+For the purpose of computing the ratio of earnings to combined fixed charges and preferred dividends, earnings have been calculated by adding fixed charges to pre-tax income from continuing operations before non-controlling interests and capitalized interest.
+Fixed charges consist of interest costs, whether expensed or capitalized, and amortization of deferred financing costs, whether expensed or capitalized.
+The information below is presented on an unaudited basis.

-Plymouth Industrial REIT, Inc. Three Months Ended March 31 Year Ended December 31, 2018 2017 2016 (b) 2015 (b) 2014 (b) 2013(b) Ratio of Earnings to Combined Fixed Charges and Preferred Dividends ^(a) -0.10 -0.20 0.03 -0.09 -0.40 n/a
+Plymouth Industrial REIT, Inc. Three Months Ended March 31 Year Ended Decemb ıber 31, er 31, 2018 2017 2016 (b) 2015 (b) 2014 (b) 2013(b) Ratio of Earnings to Combined Fixed Charges and Preferred Dividends ^(a) -0.10 -0.20 0.03 -0.09 -0.40 n/a